 Unlike Bowflex and Peloton, which provide a larger screen bike for a higher price, both MYX bikes come with the same 21.5-inch interactive touchscreen tablet.
 Even better, the screen swivels for easier viewing off the bike.
 This way you swiftly transition from your bike into a core or full-body workout without having to set up a second screen.
 The screen on Peloton’s Bike+ rotates 360 degrees but you’ll pay a premium for that feature compared to either MYX bike.

 The MYX membership is $29 per month.
 You can create up to five profiles for every membership, which is great for families.

-MYX doesn’t currently have live classes, but you’ll find hundreds of on-demand classes to choose from.
+MYX partners with Openfit to offer live and on-demand classes for every fitness level.
 As with Peloton, MYX has designed its bikes to use with its own membership.
 You could technically use another app if you want since the bike’s resistance is manual, but you wouldn’t be able to use the MYX touchscreen or its methodology.
-However, you can screen non-fitness apps, such as the news, and still get credit for your MYX workout.
+However, you can screen non-fitness apps, such as the news, and still get credit for your MYX II workout.

 As with several of its competitors, you can use your MYX account for more than just cycling workouts.